Sorrell Booke

-Sorrell Booke (January 4, 1930 – February 11, 1994) was an American actor who performed on stage, screen, and television.
-He acted in more than 100 plays and 150 television shows, and is best known for his role as corrupt politician Jefferson Davis "Boss" Hogg in the television show The Dukes of Hazzard.
+Sorrell Booke (January 4, 1930 – February 11, 1994) was an American actor.
+He appeared in over 130 film, television, and stage productions, and was best known for his role as "Boss" Hogg, the principal antagonist of the television series The Dukes of Hazzard (1979–1985).

 Early life and education

-Booke was born in Buffalo, New York, the son of Sol Booke, a physician.
+Booke was born in Buffalo, New York, the son of Sol Booke, a Jewish physician.
 As a child, he entertained patients in his father's waiting room, and began acting on radio at nine.
 As a young radio actor he was known for his impersonations.
 He won a radio contest for mimicking the voice of Adolf Hitler, and appeared regularly as an actor on local radio stations WGR and WEBR.
 He attended Bennett High School and was valedictorian of the Class of 1946.

 Booke enrolled in Columbia University at 16, and performed in Shakespearean plays in Columbia's drama club.
 He graduated from Columbia at 19 in 1949, and received a Master of Fine Arts at the Yale School of Drama.
 He once starred in a stage production of Beethoven with Paul Newman while at Yale.
 He served in the United States Army during the Korean War for two years as a counterintelligence officer.

 Career

+Theatre

 After his Army service, Booke appeared off-Broadway in The White Devil and had his first television role in the series Omnibus.
 His Broadway debut was in 1956, in Michael Redgrave's production of The Sleeping Prince.

 One prominent early role was that of Senator Billboard T. Rawkins in the 1960 revival of Finian's Rainbow.
-He also appeared in the films Black Like Me, A Fine Madness, What's Up, Doc? and Fail Safe.

 In 1962, he starred in the Broadway musical Fiorello! as the title character.